Smog Test and Emission Repair in Redondo Beach, CA

 Since 1978, Cars Muffler & Automotive has proudly served the ongoing needs of car owners throughout the South Bay and beyond.
 Our ASE-Certified technicians know how to address a full range of smog test and emission repair matters on a wide variety of makes.
 As a family-owned and operated shop, we’ve worked hard to build and maintain a solid reputation throughout our community.
 We’ll be honored to welcome you to our family with dependable smog test and emission repairs, plus complete customer care.

 Smog Test and Emission Repair with Our Guarantee

 Smog test and emission repair involves not only fixing the immediate problem at hand, but also looking ahead.
 We’re here to help you avoid any future surprises.
 Our digital inspections, complete with photos we send to you, will keep you well aware of your vehicle’s overall condition.
 With advanced diagnostics and dealer-grade equipment, plus OEM parts and long-term warranty protection, Cars Muffler & Automotive guarantees accurate smog test and emission repair results you can trust.

 Smog inspections are generally required during a vehicle’s initial registration in California, then once every two years thereafter.
 This inspection cycle will continue for as long as the vehicle is registered in the state.

 The Smog Check Program applies to 1976 and newer passenger vehicles and trucks powered by:

 - Methanol / Ethanol fuels

-6 Yrs & Newer – Effective 01/01/05: Will expand the model-year smog check exemption to include motor vehicles 6 or less model years old, unless ARB (Air Resource Board) determines that including the 5th and 6th model-year vehicles in the exemption would prohibit the state from meeting the requirements of the federal Clean Air Act.
+Six Years & Newer – Effective 01/01/05: Will expand the model-year smog check exemption to include motor vehicles six or fewer model years old, unless ARB (Air Resource Board) determines that including the 5th and 6th model-year vehicles in the exemption would prohibit the state from meeting the requirements of the federal Clean Air Act.